ε Equulei (epsilon Equulei)

 ε Equulei is a multiple sub-giant star in the constellation of Equuleus.

 ε Equulei visual magnitude is 5.23.
-Because of its reltive faintness, ε Equulei should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, ε Equulei should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of ε Equulei